Where to Buy

 Does it contain ground bone?
 Yes, it does.

 Do you use dried bone meal?
-No, we do not.
-We don't use a commercial bone meal.
+No, we don't.
+We do not use a commercial bone meal.
 The ground bone comes from the beef femur bones we sell.
 They're cut up on the band saw and produce some "saw dust" that we include in our Beef Recipe.
 The Beef & Chicken and the Chicken Recipe have enough bone from the chicken.
+The Turkey Recipe contains ground turkey bones, and the Pork Recipe has ground pork bones.

 Can I just make my own dog food?
 Sure, you can.
 You should do your research to be sure that you're feeding the best nutrition to your dog.
 Just giving some raw hamburger is not enough, although it would be fine for the occasional meal.
 Making your dog's food can be time consuming.
 Often our best customers are those who made it for a while but no longer have the time.